QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Crow.md

 ## Geographic distribution

 They have no preferences for climate or geography and can be found all around the world.
 They are spread quite thin, making them a rare sight.
-Some live on the desolate island of [Electra](Electra) in the country of [Alastor](../Map/Alastor/Alastor), and seem to be the only people capable of remaining there for extended periods of time.
+Some live on the desolate island of [[Electra]] in the country of [[../Map/Alastor/Alastor|Alastor]], and seem to be the only people capable of remaining there for extended periods of time.

 ## Sociology